monroyminerodiego/Auto_QTM_Playlist_review/ReadMe.md

         | ...  | ... | ... |

 - **schedule.py**
-Script made to read 'bitacora.txt' data and transform it in order to follow the
+Script made to read 'bitacora.txt' data and transform it in order to follow the format of 'MX Schedule' spreadsheets.

 - **start_sesion.py**